flymia/EzBlog/README.md

 sudo dnf install pandoc
 ```

-## How it works
+* Webserver, that is able to do CGI

+# Usage
-1. Add an article using the example sheme
+* Add article using the example article
-2. Convert it using the compile script
+* Compile the articles using the compile.sh script
-3. Look at it on the website
+* Have a look at the webpage